 The mediation occurs through the following process:

-This process is usually conducted with both parents present with the mediator in the same room, although mediation can also occur via telephone, Skype or a shuttle mediation process using separate rooms for parents.
-The mediator decides how best to conduct the mediation after the initial interview with each parent.
+This process is usually conducted with both parents present with the mediator in the same room, although mediation can also occur via telephone, online video-conferencing or a shuttle mediation process using separate rooms for parents.
+The mediator decides how best to conduct the mediation after the initial interviews with each parent.

 More Information on Mediation & Family Dispute Resolution